neethumohanan28-star/8-cloud-account/Research.md

       > Some free services may be limited to specific regions or quotas.

 b) **Amazon Web Services (AWS)**:-
-        Amazon Web Services is a cloud computing platform provided by Amazon that offers on-demand access to computing resources over the internet.
+        This is a cloud computing platform provided by Amazon that offers on-demand access to computing resources over the internet.
 It allows users to use services such as virtual servers, data storage, databases, networking, and application hosting without needing to own physical hardware.
 It is widely used for building websites, hosting applications, storing and analyzing data, and running large-scale enterprise systems.
 In short, AWS lets us rent IT infrastructure online and pay only for what we use, making it flexible, scalable, and cost-effective.

     ** What the free tier/trial includes?**
        > Up to $200 in AWS credits when starting a new account, usable on many services.